botbuildtra/HighFrequencyTradingSVMs/README.md

 TODO: Labelled profit vs. Unlabelled profit

 ## Abstract
-Pairs Trading is a market-neutral trading strategy that matches a long position with a short position in a pair of highly correlated instruments such as two stocks.
+D.S.
+Ehrman defines Pairs Trading as a nondirectional, relative-value investment strategy that seeks to identify two companies with similar trading characteristics whose equity securities are currently trading at a range outside their historical range.
-The idea is to wait for a alteration of the spread of the two stocks and then long the underperforming instrument while simultaneously shorting the overperforming instrument.
+This investment strategy entails buying the undervalued security while short-selling the overvalued security; thereby maintaining market neutrality.
 The position should be closed once the instruments return to statistical norms, earning the trader a profit.
 A good pair should share as many the same intrinsic characteristics as possible.

 A canonical example of pairs trading would be with Pepsi and Coca Cola.
 Barring any drastic shifts in the characteristics of either company, the returns of Pepsi and Coca Cola should be very correlated.